 If a vehicle is not worth very much, it may not be worth the cost.

-6. How much do collision and comprehensive insurance cost in California?
+6. How much does collision insurance cost?

 Common deductible levels for collision insurance in California are $100, $200 or $500.
 Common deductible levels for comprehensive insurance are $200, $500 or $1,000.